mlcommons/ck/README.md

 (and you do want to use their environment rather than possibly outdated Docker and VM images);

-* you do not have an access to realistic workloads, benchmarks and data sets;
+* you do not have enough realistic workloads, benchmarks and data sets for your research;

-* you suffer from a raising amount of experimental choices to explore (design and optimization spaces), and experimental results to process (big data problem);
+* you suffer from a raising amount of experimental choices to explore (design and optimization spaces) and experimental results to process and store (big data problem);

 * you or your organization receive increasing bills for computational resources (particularly in data centers